daved01/cocoTraffic/README.md

 ## 1. COCO Refined
 -> Choice 1 in `setup.py`

-Full COCO 2017 dataset, with all traffic lights relabelled in training and validation dataset.
+Full COCO 2017 dataset with all traffic lights relabelled in training and validation dataset.

 To start, download the images from the validation dataset `val2017` from the COCO [website](https://cocodataset.org/#download) and place them next to the `train2017` images.
-Then, get the annotation files with the refined labels [here](https://drive.google.com/file/d/1weZpzmva_fcTtiSIm9jdM73PdBoJgzOe/view?usp=sharing) and place them into the `annotations` folder.
+Then, get the annotation files with the refined labels [here](https://drive.google.com/file/d/1weZpzmva_fcTtiSIm9jdM73PdBoJgzOe/view?usp=sharing) and place the files into the `annotations` folder.

 ## 2. COCO Traffic